nixworks/public/news/2007/04/16/index.md

 ##### Republic of Macedonia
 ### [ Former Macedonian Interior Minister Ljube Boskovski and his ex-bodyguard Johan Tarculovski face trials for war crimes at the International Criminal Tribunal for the Former Yugoslavia at The Hague. ](/news/2007/04/16/former-macedonian-interior-minister-ljube-boskovski-and-his-ex-bodyguard-johan-tarculovski-face-trials-for-war-crimes-at-the-international.md)
-_Context: Ljube Boskovski, Johan Tarculovski, Republic of Macedonia, The Hague, International Criminal Tribunal for the Former Yugoslavia_
+_Context: The Hague, Republic of Macedonia, International Criminal Tribunal for the Former Yugoslavia, Ljube Boskovski, Johan Tarculovski_

 ##### Wal-Mart
 ### [ Wal-Mart retakes the #1 position on the 2007 Fortune 500 list with US$351.1 billion in revenue for F-Y 2006, beating previous #1 ExxonMobil by $3.9 billion. ](/news/2007/04/16/wal-mart-retakes-the-1-position-on-the-2007-fortune-500-list-with-us-351-1-billion-in-revenue-for-f-y-2006-beating-previous-1-exxonmobil.md)
-_Context: Wal-Mart, Fortune 500, fiscal year, ExxonMobil Corporation, $, 2007, 2006_
+_Context: fiscal year, 2006, Wal-Mart, ExxonMobil Corporation, Fortune 500, 2007, $_

 ##### Southern India
 ### [ At least 11 people die in southern India as a passenger train runs into a minibus carrying local officials near the village of Thirumatpur in Tamil Nadu. ](/news/2007/04/16/at-least-11-people-die-in-southern-india-as-a-passenger-train-runs-into-a-minibus-carrying-local-officials-near-the-village-of-thirumatpur.md)
-_Context: Thirumatpur, minibus, train, southern India, Tamil Nadu_
+_Context: Thirumatpur, Tamil Nadu, minibus, train, southern India_

 ##### Afghan
 ### [ At least ten Afghan police die in a suicide bombing in Kunduz in northeastern Afghanistan. ](/news/2007/04/16/at-least-ten-afghan-police-die-in-a-suicide-bombing-in-kunduz-in-northeastern-afghanistan.md)
-_Context: Afghan, police, Kunduz, suicide bombing_
+_Context: suicide bombing, Kunduz, Afghan, police_

 ## [Previous Day...](/news/2007/04/15/index.md)